The government, in partnership with the pensions industry, is to trial a new initiative designed...

 - Find companies guidance from Companies House (0303 1234 500).

-- Read guidance on the recent changes introduced by the Small Business, Enterprise and Employment Act from Companies House.
+- Read guidance on the changes introduced by the Small Business, Enterprise and Employment Act from Companies House.

 - Find postal forms or file online with Companies House.